¿Es el hidróxido de magnesio una base fuerte??

 Even though the ions it releases (Mg²⁺ and OH⁻) are strong, there just aren’t enough of them in solution to make it behave like sodium hydroxide or potassium hydroxide.

-Entonces, it’s a strong base that acts weakly because it doesn’t dissolve much.
+Entonces, es a strong base that acts weakly because it doesn’t dissolve much.

 The Chemistry Behind It